mvolkmann/blog/src/swift/Concurrency.md

 // This view model allows the UI to access the array of `User` objects
 // held by the actor above.
+// It is not an option to make the custom actor above
+// inherit from `ObservableObject` and use that as the view model
+// because actors do not necessarily run on the main thread
-class UsersViewModel: ObservableObject {
+// and ObservableObject subclasses must run on the main thread. class UsersViewModel: ObservableObject {
     @Published var running = false
     @Published var users: [User] = []